ipfs-shipyard/equinix-billing-tools/README.md

 `equinix-billing-tools <subcommand> [<options>]`

-At the moment there is a single subcommand.
-More will come.

 ### `cost_summary` subcommand

 Displays a summary of costs per project for the given period and for a baseline